MarcusJohnson91/FoundationIO/README.md

 UnicodeIO:
 ------------
-* UnicodeIO isn't actually a real thing, it's just a way to help organize all the files, so the UnicodeIO folders contain FoundationIO's text related components.
+* UnicodeIO isn't a sub-library or actually a real thing at all, it's just a way to help organize all the files, so the UnicodeIO folders contain FoundationIO's text related components.

 StringIO:
 ----------